 8.2: Information regarding the accessibility of technology used is not included.
-This would include instructions on how to obtain and install any programs used.
+This would include instructions on how to obtain and install any programs used, as well as instructions to access captions for videos, or other accessible content.

 8.3: The course will include videos of class lectures as they occur.
 The instructor should be aware that the Americans with Disabilities Act requires any videos to have captions or an accompanying transcript to meet the needs of students with hearing disabilities.
 Work closely with your institution's office for disability services to identify resources to assist in making your course ADA compliant.